paulsalaan/PaulSalaan/README.md

 - Learning how databases are structured and organized.
 - Learning about APIs and how to use them.
 - Practicing web development using React and a little bit of backend.
-- Growing my skills in UI/UX design and using javascript.
 - Exploring more about the aspects and principles of UI/UX interface designing.

 ## 🗣️ Let's Chat